 So the question that I really wanted to see was whether this was actually a worthwhile side gig for a busy professional to have in their side hustle toolkit.
 You get paid three base amounts:

 - $12 for a 30-minute walk

 - $18 for a 60-minute walk

-In addition, you keep all of your tips and from the walks I’ve done so far, it seems like every customer tips.
+In addition, you get to keep all of your tips (and from the walks I’ve done so far, it seems like every customer tips).
 My first customer tipped me $3, so I ended up getting paid $21 for a 60-minute walk.
-That’s not terrible if you consider that you’re outside getting paid to basically exercise while walking a cute pup.
+That’s not terrible if you consider that you’re also outside getting paid to basically exercise while walking a cute pup.
 Obviously, you need to count travel time to consider whether it’s worth your time.
 The farther you have to travel, the less worthwhile this would be.

 Wag charges the customer $14 for a 20-minute walk, $20 for a 30-minute walk, and $30 for a 60-minute walk, so it looks like Wag gives the walker about 60% of whatever it charges the customer.
 That seems like a pretty high take from Wag, in my opinion – at least when compared to other sharing/gig economy apps.

 So what have I made as a Wag walker?
-Here’s what it looks like so far in the few times that I’ve done it:
+Here’s what it looks like in the few weeks that I’ve been walking pups on Wag: